Deploy with Podman & Podman Compose

 Access monitoring dashboard

-If you enabled monitoring, you can access the Grafana dashboard at the path or subdomain you configured in your .env file (e.g., https://your-domain.com/grafana or https://grafana.your-domain.com).
+You can access the Grafana dashboard at the path or subdomain you configured in your .env file (e.g., https://your-domain.com/grafana or https://grafana.your-domain.com).

 To log in to your Grafana dashboard, use the following credentials: